-Kennedy rejects medical privacy claim because information is allowed for other purposes
+Kennedy rejected medical privacy claim because information was allowed for other purposes

 Even in cases involving commercial speech, states must still show that its laws advance “a substantial governmental interest” and that the law “is drawn to achieve this interest.”

-In this case, Vermont claims to be protecting medical privacy as well as improved public health and reduced healthcare costs.
+In this case, Vermont claimed to be protecting medical privacy as well as improved public health and reduced healthcare costs.
 Kennedy rejected the first claim on the basis that the state allowed use of this information for other purposes.
-Although the law tries to improve health and reduce costs, it “does not advance them in a permissible way.”
+Although the law tried to improve health and reduce costs, it “does not advance them in a permissible way.”

 Quoting from 44 Liquormart, Inc. v.
 Rhode Island (1996), Kennedy wrote that the Court should be particularly wary of attempts “to keep people in the dark for what the government perceives to be their own good.”
 The state appears to be trying to prevent “detailing” precisely because it has proven to be so persuasive and effective.

-Breyer writes in dissent that prohibition on selling information was a lawful regulation
+Breyer wrote that prohibition on selling information was a lawful regulation

 Breyer believed that the law represented “a lawful governmental effort to regulate a commercial enterprise.”
 He likened the law to the regulation involving fruit growers in Glickman v.
 Wileman Brothers & Elliott, Inc. (1997).
 Although Breyer believed the government needs to be tightly constrained when it dealt with “core” political speech, he thought that the First Amendment offered far less protection to the marketplace for goods and services.

 Breyer looked at regulations allowed commercial speech